davidclin/my-cheatsheet/README.md

 ## API Example
 <pre>
-curl -u "david-lin:\&lttoken&gt" -X POST -d @&ltbot-user-name-goes-here&gt-bot.json https://github.com/aws/internal.company.global/api/v3/admin/users -header "Content-Type:application/json"
+curl -u "david-lin:\&lttoken&gt" -X POST -d @&ltbot-user-name-goes-here&gt-bot.json &ltURL&gt/api/v3/admin/users -header "Content-Type:application/json"

 where:
    - david-lin is the admin-capable GHE user and &lttoken&gt is then user's token (not shown)
    - &ltbot-user-name-goes-here&gt-bot.json is a plain text json file (see below)
-   - URL is the API endpoint on the GHE server ( for example, github.awsinternal.company.global as used above)
+   - URL is the API endpoint on the GHE server ( for example, https://github.awsinternal.domain.name )
 </pre>

 ### Example JSON file